Skip to footer content

 What is Faye?

-A Node.js plugin called Faye makes it easier for clients and servers to communicate in real-time using WebSocket or other compatible transport and WebSocket protocol.
+A Node.js plugin called Faye makes it easier for clients and servers to communicate in real-time using WebSocket or other compatible transport and WebSocket protocols.
 It offers a pub/sub messaging mechanism that makes web application communication scalable and effective.
 By smoothly handling connections and message routing between clients and servers, Faye intends to make deploying real-time features—such as live updates, notifications, and collaborative interactions—less complicated.
 Faye is frequently integrated by developers to improve their apps with collaborative, interactive, and responsive features that call for real-time data transmission between users and servers.

 faye NPM (How It Works For Developers): Figure 1 - Faye